Tom Barrack: Political activity

 In a 2017 article in The Washington Post, Barrack commented on Trump's inflammatory rhetoric and proposals to ban immigrants from certain Muslim countries and put up a border wall with Mexico.
 "He's better than this," he said.
 He denies a quote attributed to him in the 2018 book Fire and Fury, that Trump was "not only crazy" but "stupid".

 Barrack was interviewed during the Special Counsel investigation into Russian interference in the 2016 election, in particular regarding Paul Manafort, Rick Gates, Konstantin Kilimnik, the Trump campaign, the Trump transition team, and the financing of the Trump inauguration.

 Throughout the election campaign, transition period and inauguration process, Barrack is said to have had been in touch with people having ties in the ruling family of the United Arab Emirates, including Rashid al-Malik, a friend and business associate of Barrack and Yousef Al Otaiba, the UAE's ambassador to the US.
 According to a New York Times report published in July 2019, Barrack also exchanged emails with Malik, sharing with him a draft of Trump's energy policy speech to seek approval on the 'pro-gulf region language'.
 Malik, as per the emails, "circulated the draft among Emirati and Saudi officials" to seek further approval, followed by Barrack incorporating the language suggested by Malik in the draft sent to Paul Manafort, Trump's campaign chairman at the time.

 In 2021, Barrack denied involvement in Trump's pardon of Robert Zangrillo, a developer and investor who was charged in the 2019 college admissions bribery scandal for his alleged role in getting his daughter accepted into USC.
 The White House had listed Barrack as a supporter of the pardon.

 Barrack was allegedly directed by the UAE officials to meet former congressman Steve Stockman.
-Between February and March 15, 2017, the Emirates also asked Barrack to endorse the appointment of Stockman as the US ambassador to the UAE.
+Between February and March 15, 2017, the Emirates also asked Barrack to endorse the appointment of Stockman as the U.S. ambassador to the UAE.
 The Emirati plans were, however, interrupted after Stockman was arrested for stealing and using charity money for personal expenses.